FindMySchool LogoFindMySchool

 Parents often want to know whether high attainment is concentrated in one area.
 Here, reading is the strongest of the scaled-score subjects, and science stands out on expected-standard attainment.

-On FindMySchool’s England-wide primary ranking (based on official outcomes data), the school is ranked 10,636th in England and 81st in Bolton.
-This places results below England average overall when compared across all ranked primaries, and it is consistent with the school’s percentile position being in the lower part of the distribution.
-The practical implication is that St Matthew’s sits in the category of schools where the story is rarely “raw results at any cost”; the value proposition tends to be more about the school’s culture, faith character, and pupil experience, alongside steady academic outcomes.
+On FindMySchool’s England-wide primary ranking (based on official outcomes data), the school is ranked 13,308th out of 14,978 primary schools in England for academic performance and 87th in Bolton overall.
+This places results in the lower part of the national distribution.
+The practical implication is that St Matthew’s sits in the category of schools where the story is rarely “raw results at any cost”; the value proposition tends to be more about the school’s culture, faith character, and pupil experience.

 England ranks and key metrics (where available)